 Sales numbers, customer retention, click-through rates (CTR), or email subscribers are good indicators of how much progress you’re making.
 It’s no surprise that 72% of the most successful B2B organizations measure content marketing ROI.
 On the flip side, only 25% of all companies said they are ‘very’ proficient in using metrics.
 Don’t throw in the towel just because your staff isn’t used to metrics.
 Offer them training and you’ll start seeing results in six to 12 months.

 Look at the 2022 B2B content marketing strategy report published by the Content Marketing Institute as a cheat sheet for your content marketing strategy.

 All you need to do is implement this knowledge, get clear about your objectives, invite both sales and marketing to the table, design a plan, and take swift action.

-At Digital Authority Partners, we have a proven system of crafting a content marketing strategy that perfectly matches your specific goals.
-Whether its user experience, analytics, client development or even software development, we have the tools and the expertise to get your content marketing off its feet, or to turbo charge what you already have in place.
+Our Chicago Content Marketing Agency has a proven system of crafting a digital content marketing strategy that perfectly matches your specific goals.
+Whether it's user experience, analytics, client development, or even software development, we have the tools and the expertise to get your content marketing off its feet, or to turbocharge what you already have in place.